philippneugebauer/SimpleController/README.md

 [![Build Status](https://travis-ci.org/philippneugebauer/SimpleController.svg?branch=master)](https://travis-ci.org/philippneugebauer/SimpleController) [![Code Climate](https://codeclimate.com/github/philippneugebauer/SimpleController/badges/gpa.svg)](https://codeclimate.com/github/philippneugebauer/SimpleController) [![Test Coverage](https://codeclimate.com/github/philippneugebauer/SimpleController/badges/coverage.svg)](https://codeclimate.com/github/philippneugebauer/SimpleController) [![Dependency Status](https://gemnasium.com/philippneugebauer/SimpleController.svg)](https://gemnasium.com/philippneugebauer/SimpleController)

 This gem provides you the standard logic of a rails controller which needn't to be implemented by every controller in the same way.
 Therefore, this gem gives you the chance to avoid a lot of redundant code which furthermore improves the maintainability of your code.
+It requires Ruby >= 2.0.

 ### Use it in your application